Eve Mosher

-Eve Mosher is an American environmental artist living and working in New York City.
+Eve Mosher is an American environmental artist living and working in Scotland.
 She is best known for her public art installation HighWaterLine, which premiered in New York City in 2007.
 Her predictions about where waters would rise due to climate change were validated by flood levels during Hurricane Sandy in 2012.
 Other locations for installations of HighWaterLine include Miami, Florida, where it was created with the help of volunteers (2013) and Philadelphia, Pennsylvania (2014).
 Installations have been discussed for Dublin, Ireland, and London, England.

 Early works

 Eve Mosher initially worked as a studio artist, creating abstract interpretations of the natural and built environments through drawings, sculptures, and installations.
 Then, in 2006, she felt a need to do something in response to climate change and began to brainstorm ideas.

 She was an Exhibiting Artist at Eyebeam in 2008 and 2009.